 As health lawyers, we were gratified when Dr. Margaret Chan championed the essential role that law plays in the future of global health governance during her Global Futures lecture.

-We would, however, go one step further – law is not merely essential to the future of global health governance, it is indispensible.
+We would, however, go one step further – law is not merely essential to the future of global health governance, it is indispensable.
 The reason for this is perhaps deceptively simple – a house cannot be built without a foundation, and the foundation for governance at any level – local, national, regional, or global – is law.
 Read Full Post.

 A Right to Functioning Healthcare Systems, Faith S. Boateng, Global Health Law LL.M.
 2016 Candidate

 WHO’s response to the Ebola crisis was swift and commendable though late in time due to delayed reporting.
 The development of an Ebola vaccine and its clinical trials gives the three African countries plagued by the virus and indeed the world at large confidence that never again will Ebola take as many lives, and it also signals that WHO’s preparedness against future crises is in order.

 However, global health governance continues to suffer from failures to: prevent health problems from becoming global dangers, implement important treaties on global health, develop stronger health systems in developing countries and stimulate sufficient progress on social determinants of health.
 Many of these failures stem from broken health systems in countries like Guinea, Liberia and Sierra Leone—not just from inadequacies of international organizations.
 Read Full Post.

 Lessons Learned From the Ebola Crisis, Anna Tordjmann, Global Health Law LL.M.
 2016 Candidate